 - do physical (social) distance – stand 2m or more away from people in the streets, shops, and work

-- do not leave your home for any reason for 14 days if you have traveled outside the province (domestic or international)
+- do not leave your home for any reason for 14 days if you have travelled outside the Atlantic Bubble (domestic or international)

 Please sign up for hfxALERT, the new mass notification system for the municipality, keeping residents informed about emergencies and operations updates. hfxALERT will send urgent and non-urgent notifications and is now being used to send COVID-19 related updates.
 Sign up today. https://www.halifax.ca/fire-police/fire/emergency-management/hfxalert